 This not only includes both mental and physical fields, but also unseen forces such as events, magnetism and gravity.
 This can be elaborated by imagining the difference that a force / influencer can make by acting from a distance.
 When considering something such as the your country at war in some far away foreign country, it is clear that there is an effect even though it acts from a large distance away.

 Behavior depends on the current field of influencing patterns rather than on the past, or the future.
-Even in regards to past or fufture influencers, those influencers exist in the ‘now’, since what is within you only can exist in the ‘now’.
-This can be a memory or to hopes and dreams that your stocks will make you a billionnaire.
+Even in regards to past or future influencers, those influencers exist in the ‘now’, since what is within you only can exist in the ‘now’.
+This can be a memory or to hopes and dreams that your stocks will make you a billionaire.

 ‘All’ is in the present that one carries around and influences one’s thoughts, feelings, and actionable strategies, thus behavior.